Gender Roles in Ancient Greece

 Sign up to view the full document!

 The conversation creates the impression that what is virtuous for men is not the same as what is virtuous for women. and R. S Bluck).
 Meno then defines virtue as a person’s ability to govern men (Plato. and R. S Bluck).
 On the other hand, Aristophanes’ Lysistrata is a comedy play about war.
 In the play, the women, who are mostly wives of the men fighting, barricade themselves, in what they consider a sex strike in a bid to force the men into ending the war (Aristophanes. and Dudley Fitts).
 This overview already brings into perspective the view that the society held of women and men.
 Women were necessary for sexual pleasure while men were responsible for keeping the society safe from intrusion.
+He demonstrates that a woman can take on roles of a man such as controlling political power and arguably does it better.

 Sign up to view the full document!